nice-game-hints/machinarium/city/battery/game2.md

 * Move the big red square one space to the right
 * Move the small red square into the grey square, then move them both up
 * Put the small red square into the big red square and exit

 ![arcade puzzle 2 solution sketch](arcade2.jpg)

 # Can I get a clue for the third?
 Start by moving down, right, and up.
-The big red square should stay in the top-right corner.
+The big red square should stay in the top-right corner for the rest of the puzzle.

 ## Help me with the third puzzle.
 * Start by moving down, right, and up twice.